 In order to reside in university housing next academic year, students must participate in the room selection process.
 Any eligible student who does not select a room or participate in Final Selection by the end of the room selection process will no longer be eligible to live in university housing and may forfeit all future claims to university housing.

 Important Note: Declaring your intent to live in university housing is not enough to receive a housing assignment in university housing.
 Each student must also either pick a room with a group or participate as an individual in the Final Selection process.

 Applications for Living & Learning Communities (LLC) are made available within the Housing Application.
 Students should answer all required questions regarding Living & Learning Communities within the Housing Application.
-The upperclassmen LLC options are: Sustainability, 66 Honors, Gabelli Honors, Romance Language, and Healthy Living Community (HLC).
+The upperclassmen LLC options are: Sustainability, 66 Honors, Gabelli Honors, and Healthy Living Community (HLC).
 To learn more, please visit the Living & Learning Programs page.

 Incoming first year students are not assigned on-campus housing through this process.
 If you are an incoming first year student, your housing assignment and roommate information will be communicated during the first week in August.

 All students who are entering into a guaranteed year of housing are eligible providing they:

 - are free of any sanctions from the Office of Residential Life and the Office of the Dean of Students -AND-

 - are a full-time matriculating day students.
 College of Advancing Studies students, students on a leave of absence, or other students who are not currently enrolled are not eligible to participate -AND-